scarlett-k/0xGitScan/README.md

 ## General info
-I built a Python-based tool that scans Github repositories and automates vulnerability detection using AI.
+I built a Python-based tool that integrates with the GitHub API to scan Github repositories and automates vulnerability detection using AI.
+The tool identifies security risks, assesses their impact, and provides actionable remediation recommendations to enhance code security.
 ![image](https://github.com/user-attachments/assets/5fc4ab07-4808-464f-98fb-6c346e1ef45c)

 ### Features